 Herniated Disc Prevention

 One of the most important things that every female athlete needs to do is to maintain good posture while exercising.
 This will improve your balance and even strengthen your back to prevent an injury from happening.
 When training, always try to engage the muscles associated with maintaining a good posture.
-These include the abdominal wall, the lower back, glutes, and the hamstrings.
+These include the abdominal wall, lower back, glutes, and hamstrings.

 Herniated Disc Recovery

 Contrary to popular belief, a herniated disc does not mean that the back is broken.
 It could be an unhinged disc and a nerve ending that is misplaced due to the bulge.
 Yoga is a very good way to work around the injury.
-When it comes to training around the injury or training after the injury, it is important to learn from the injury and how it happened; a herniated disc is often an issue of weak core and other muscles.
+When it comes to training around the injury or training after the injury, it is important to learn from the injury and how it happened; a herniated disc is often an issue of a weak core and other muscles.